Jacob-Vance/sobie-artifact/README.md

             <%- include('partials/sobie-footer') %>
                 <%- include('partials/sobie-end') %>
 ```
-For the index.ejs, I added the two new sobie cards created, sobie-history.ejs and sobie-reseach.ejs
+For the index.ejs, I added the two new sobie cards created, sobie-history.ejs and sobie-reseach.ejs,
 then divided the sobie card into columns.
-This way the cards whould stack on top of each other and there
+This way the cards would stack on top of each other and there
-whould not be as much negative space between them.
+would be less negative space between them.
 - Original sobie-venue.ejs
 ```
 <div class="card">